-If your lender says that your property is in a Flood Zone and you must buy flood insurance, you can contact the City of Palm Springs Engineering Department (760.323.8253 X8742) OR email email@example.com to check the Flood Insurance Rate Maps (FIRM) issued by the Federal Emergency Management Agency (FEMA), operating under the arm of the Department of Homeland Security (DHS).
+If your lender says that your property is in a Flood Zone and you must buy flood insurance, you can contact the City of Palm Springs Engineering Services at 760.323.8253 X8742 OR email firstname.lastname@example.org to check the Flood Insurance Rate Maps (FIRM) issued by the Federal Emergency Management Agency (FEMA), operating under the arm of the Department of Homeland Security (DHS).
 Using your address or APN number, we can determine the Flood Zone for your property.
 If we determine that your property lies in a Special Flood Hazard Area (SFHA) in a zone that begins with the letter "A" or "V", you will need flood insurance.
 We also have copies of some elevation certificates for buildings in an SFHA.
 In most cases, once you submit these maps to your lender for review, they will have enough additional information to refine their original map determination.
 In cases, where only a portion of your property is in a SFHA, you may need to provide your lender with a map and elevation certificate certified by a licensed Land Surveyor or Registered Engineer which shows the elevation of your building.
 Realtors, lenders, and Insurance agents within the City of Palm Springs can also contact the Engineering Department to find out a Flood Zone for a potential sale or new policy.
 If you do not have flood insurance, please call the National Flood Insurance Program (NFIP) to obtain the name of an agent in your area.
 This program was created by Congress to provide affordable flood insurance.
 Their toll free number is 1-888-379-9531.